umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/Creating-a-Headless-project/index.md

 versionFrom: 8.0.0
 ---

-# Creating / Building a Headless project from scratch
+# Building an Umbraco Heartcore project from scratch

-In this article you can learn how to get started with your Umbraco Headless project.
+In this article you can learn how to get started with your Umbraco Heartcore project.

 It will cover everything you need to know, in order to create your first piece of content in the Umbraco backoffice.

 :::note
-This guide will assume that you have already [setup an Umbraco Headless project](../../../Umbraco-Headless) without any content.
+This guide will assume that you have already [setup an Umbraco Heartcore project](../../../Umbraco-Headless) without any content.
 :::

 ## Introduction

 When you log in to the Umbraco Backoffice, the first thing you will see if the Content section.
-This is where you will be creating content for your Umbraco Headless project.
+This is where you will be creating content for your Umbraco Heartcore project.
 However, it will not be possible to create any content yet, as we will first need to define the content we are going to be creating.

 Content in Umbraco is based on **Document Types** which will define what type of data we can put into our content.
 A Document Type consists of a set of **Properties** - also called fields.
 A Property is made up of a **Data Type** which is a custom configuration of a **Property Editor**.
 Umbraco comes with a set of Property Editors, including a *Text Area*, a *Date Picker*, a picker for media items and many more.

-As we go through this tutorial and start builing the content for our Headless project, you will learn more about each of these concepts and how they all work together.
+As we go through this tutorial and start builing the content for our Heartcore project, you will learn more about each of these concepts and how they all work together.

 :::note
 **New to Umbraco?**